 Waste manifesting is a cradle-to-grave effort to monitor hazardous waste transport.
 To maintain compliance, the generator or shipper of the waste must prepare a manifest.
 To maintain safety, you also need to ensure proper profiling.
-Profiling protects the environment and your workers, as well as protecting your organization from fines, sanctions, and prosecution.
+Profiling protects the environment and your workers, as well as protects your organization from fines, sanctions, and prosecution.

 4. Interim Measures & Site Remediation

 Before a final remedy is chosen, interim measures are sometimes used to address human health or environmental hazards in the short term.
 Regulations often require that remediation occurs to prevent or address industrial pollution.
-The regulations exist to protect the ecosystem, water, land, and human health, but it may also help structurally preserve your buildings.
+The regulations exist to protect the ecosystem, water, land, and human health, but they may also help structurally preserve your buildings.